relaxdiego/norm-framework/README.md

 **Step 2: Write Test Cases**

-Next, write test case templates that will match the requirements above.
-For
+Next, QA writes test case templates to match the above requirements by using the "QA Speak" syntax.
+For example:
-example:

 ```
 Test Case:
-  A user who is a (.+) can create tickets in it
+  A user who has a role of (.+) in the system can create support tickets

   Variables:
     * Role Name   = $1